 Digital client list

-- Federal Department of Agriculture, Fisheries and Forestry, Export Service – Content designer
+- Federal Department of Agriculture, Fisheries and Forestry, Export Service – Content designer, user research

 - Department of Customer Service, NSW Government – Content designer